English Mastiff: Health

 At all stages of development, the Mastiff should show the breed characteristics of massiveness and sound, if cumbersome, movement.

 The Mastiff is a particularly large dog demanding correct diet and exercise.
 Excessive running is not recommended for the first 2 years of the dog's life, in order not to damage the growth plates in the joints of this heavy and fast-growing dog, which in some weeks may gain over 5 lb.
 However, regular exercise must be maintained throughout the dog's life to discourage slothful behaviour and to prevent a number of health problems.
 A soft surface is recommended for the dog to sleep on to prevent the development of calluses, arthritis, and hygroma (an acute inflammatory swelling).
 Due to the breed's large size, puppies may potentially be smothered or crushed by the mother during nursing.
 A whelping box, along with careful monitoring, can prevent such accidents.

-The average lifespan of the Mastiff is about 7 years, although it is not uncommon for some to live 10–13 years, and there are records of a female named Kush making it to an age of 15.
+A UK study found a life expectancy of 9 years for the breed.

 Major problems can include hip dysplasia and gastric torsion.
 Other problems include obesity, osteosarcoma, and cystinuria.
 Problems only occasionally found include cardiomyopathy, allergies, vaginal hyperplasia, cruciate ligament rupture, hypothyroidism, OCD, entropion, progressive retinal atrophy (PRA), and persistent pupillary membranes (PPM).

 When purchasing a purebred Mastiff, experts often suggest that the dog undergo tests for hip dysplasia, elbow dysplasia, thyroid, and DNA for PRA.

 A Mastiff may be kept in an apartment, but care must be taken to give it enough exercise.
 Mastiffs should be fed two or three times a day; it is believed that one large meal per day can increase the chance of gastric torsion.